 I read this tip somewhere on-line in a list of nifty kitchen tricks to know and feel it’s worth sharing.

-Hard boiled eggs in my house usually come out one of two ways – underdone (which is really unfortunate when you’ve trying to cut them to use for a salad) or overdone with a green hue (which is really unappetizing when you’re trying to cut them to use for a salad).
+Hard boiled eggs in my house usually come out one of two ways – underdone (which is really unfortunate when you’ve trying to cut them to use for a salad) or overdone with a green hue (which is really unappetizing no matter how you’re serving them).
 And then I found it: the trick to making the perfect hard boiled egg.

 Let me preface this by saying that if you’re going to boil an egg, it needs to be an older egg.
-At least one week old is preferable, and if you have one that is two weeks old even better.
-If you’re in a bind and need to use a new egg, put some salt in the water and it should help make it easier to peel.
-If you have no idea what I’m talking about and disregard this helpful hint, you’ll quickly learn what I mean. :)
+If you buy eggs from the store, set a few aside for a couple weeks before trying to boil them.
+If you’re in a bind and need to use a new egg, put plenty of salt and vinegar in the water and it should help make it easier to peel.
+If you have no idea what I’m talking about and disregard this helpful hint, you’ll quickly learn what I mean.

 hard boiled eggs made easy

 First, place the eggs in a pot and cover with water by 1 inch.
 Bring to a boil.
 Turn off the heat and cover the pot.
 Let sit for 10 minutes.
-Rinse with cold water and peel.
+Transfer the eggs to a bowl of cold water filled with ice until cool.
 Your eggs will be perfectly done in the center!

 1 Chris Davis // Aug 24, 2009 at 7:45 am